uber/rides-python-sdk/README.rst

     ride_id = ride_details.get('request_id')

-This will make a real-world request and send an Uber driver to the specified start location.
+This makes a real-world request and send an Uber driver to the specified start location.

 To develop and test against request endpoints in a sandbox environment, make sure to instantiate your UberRidesClient with